-In The Rearview Mirror - What I Wish I Had Known About Post Mastectomy Challenges
+In The Rearview Mirror - Post Mastectomy Body Image and Emotions

 When you are diagnosed with breast cancer, what’s probably foremost in your mind is to expedite surgery and treatment options to rid your body of the cancer.
 In another blog, I talk about how to prepare for a mastectomy in a practical way by getting the supplies you will need for physical recovery.
 What I didn’t discuss in that podcast, and what is most often not discussed, was how I would emotionally feel about the loss of my breasts.
 In my book, A Teacher’s Journey…What Breast Cancer Taught Me, I recall the morning of my mastectomy when I looked in the hotel mirror after showering.
 I felt the need to verbally say goodbye to my breasts.

 Suddenly, I was filled with emotion and terror with visions of how I would look when they were gone.
 Not that they were great, mind you, I had nursed both my sons, and they were fifty-three years old and saggy.
 Doubts surfaced and I thought do I really know what I’m doing?
 I then burst into tears.
 My husband John, always my rock, hugged me and reassured me it would all be ok.
 After taking a Lorazepam that my surgeon had prescribed to settle my nerves, I felt better and ready to go.
 Well, did I really have a choice anyway?